randyli2007/randyli2007.github.io/README.md

 [LinkedIn](https://www.linkedin.com/in/randy-li-96a6a43ba/)

 ## About Me
-Mechanical engineering at UW-Madison
-Passionate about robotics, racing and 3D printing.
+Mechanical engineering at UW-Madison passionat about all things robotics, racing and automation.

 ## Projects